 We have found tung oil to be a valuable helper in the workshop.
 It adheres very well to metal, and a light coat rubbed onto tool steel is an effective rust inhibitor.
 Wooden handles will also benefit from the occasional coat.

-TEMPERATURE: Tung Oil should remain above freezing during and after application for a period of 10 to 15 days.
+TEMPERATURE: Should remain above freezing during and after application for a period of 10 to 15 days.
 If freezing temperatures do occur it is possible for the fat in the oil to rise out of the oil and deposit on the surface.
 The warmer the temperature the faster the oil will cure.
 However direct sunlight baking a surface after a “fresh” application can quickly polymerize the oil and result in a dry rubbery frosted appearance or a distinctly more glossy finish than the surrounding area.

 STORING MATERIAL: Stored in moderate temperatures.
 Do not freeze and do not store in hot places like attics.
 It should also be stored out of direct sunlight like a mildly heated basement area.
-A mixture of Pure Tung Oil and Citrus Solvent should be stored in the “White” Citrus Solvent container.
+A mixture of Tung Oil and Citrus Solvent should be stored in the “White” Citrus Solvent container.
 These are treated to hold the Solvent for optimum storage.

 NOTE: Keep containers tightly closed away from extreme temperature changes and open flames.
 As with all oils, rags, steel wool or waste soaked with oil, may spontaneously catch fire if improperly discarded.
 Immediately after use, place the oil soaked material in a sealed water-filled metal container or hang outside separately to dry.